Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 5 Reasons to Choose the Dyson Outsize

-1. Superb vacuuming performance: The Outsize is the only cordless stick vacuum I’ve tested to ace the surface debris experiments.
+1. Superb vacuuming performance: The Outsize is the only cordless stick vacuum I’ve tested to ace the surface-debris tests.

 2. Extended range: This vacuum lasted over 85 minutes in the lowest setting even with the nozzle.